Painted Cliffs, Maria Island, Tasmania Tour

 Legendary bushman, RM Williams spent many years trekking through the Australian desert, living with Aboriginal communities, learning how to survive the harsh conditions.

-His advice to us, “you learn more from watching and listening”.
+His advice to us was, “you learn more from watching and listening”.

 The artificial side of life